Your browser's security settings have disabled Javascript, which is required to use this web site effectively.

 Security/Alarm/Surveillance System

 Installing a modern security system offers both you and your guests protection and peace of mind.
 Your home is protected whenever it is empty (especially in the off season).
-Or while it’s rented, you can keep an eye on things to make sure your guests are complying with your maximum guest and parking requirements.
+While it’s being rented, you can keep an eye on things to make sure your guests are complying with your maximum guest and parking requirements.
 There are even noise level monitors like NoiseAware so that you are notified electronically before getting a call from the local police or your neighbors.
 And your guests can enjoy the security while they’re staying in your home.
 Hard-wired security systems are fairly expensive and hard to install in existing structures.
 A wireless enabled device that you or a handyman can install may be preferable.

-Keep in mind that there are laws about placement of cameras inside and around a home, so we strongly advise you understand state laws and regulations regarding video and audio recording.
-Also, be sure to notify your guests prior to their arrival about any cameras or recording security devices that you use at the property.
+Be sure to notify your guests prior to their arrival about any cameras or recording security devices that you use at the property.
 This information should also be disclosed in your lease agreements.
 Anyone renting a vacation home has certain expectations of privacy that must be respected.
 We have heard about contentious situations in which guests were not adequately informed prior to their arrival and were quite upset to learn about them after their arrival.

 Keyless Door Locks